-- In January 2019, Syngenta re-assessed the human pharmaceutical clinical data considered in the 1976 research report.
-The available data were, and still are, very limited and it is not possible to calculate statistically-robust effective levels of emetic in humans based on these data.
-Nevertheless, our reassessment concluded that the best estimate of the dose giving 50% probability of vomiting is 0.05 mg/kg bodyweight (i.e. 3.5mg), which is consistent with the original study interpretation of this limited human dataset. - In spite of the uncertainties in interpreting the human clinical trial data, experience with cases involving drinking of paraquat formulations have shown that the levels of emetic in the FAO Specification have continued to meet the requirements of the Specification ("Emesis must occur in about half an hour in at least 50% of cases)
+- In January 2019, Syngenta re-assessed the human pharmaceutical clinical data considered in the 1976 research report and there is- no evidenceThe available data were, and still are, very limited a of any data fabricationnd it is not possible to calculate statistically robust effective levels of emetic in humans based on these data.
+Nevertheless, our reassessment concluded that the best estimate of the dose giving 50% probability of vomiting is 0.05 mg/kg bodyweight (i.e. 3.5mg), which is consistent with the original study interpretation of this limited human dataset.

+- In spite of the uncertainties in interpreting the human clinical trial data, eExperience with cases involving drinking of paraquat formulations have shown that the levels of emetic in the FAO Specification have continued to meet the requirements of the Specification ("Emesis must occur in about half an hour in at least 50% of cases)